loongson-community/loongarch-opcodes/README.md

   these for non-overlapping encodings.

-* The FCSR operands of`movfcsr2gr` and `movgr2fcsr` are marked unsigned immediates instead of registers.
+* The FCSR operands of`movfcsr2gr` and `movgr2fcsr` are marked unsigned immediates instead of registers; the mnemonics are renamed to `fcsrrd` and `fcsrwr` as well.

   The FCSR is more like a configuration word than real register in terms of expected usage; but the manual and vendor toolchain all treat the slot as an integer register, which is obviously wrong.
+Instruction naming is adjusted accordingly (to make the FCSR more resemble CSR).

 * `asrt[le,gt].d` have the suffix removed.